Connor Hellebuyck: International play

+Shaking hands with President Trump during White House visit following winning the gold medal in the 2026 Winter Olympics.

-Hellebuyck was chosen by the United States to play at the 2015 Men's World Ice Hockey Championships.
-Hellebuyck would backstop the USA to a bronze medal in the tournament.
-Hellebuyck posted a record of 7–1–0 with a pair of shutouts during his eight tournament games.
+Hellebuyck was chosen by the United States to play at the 2015 World Championship, and would backstop the United States to a bronze medal in the tournament.
+He posted a record of 7–1–0 with a pair of shutouts during his eight tournament games.
 He would also finish with a 1.37 goals-against average and a .948 saving percentage.
 His seven wins tied a U.S. record for most in a single tournament set in 1939.
 Hellebuyck had been named to the initial roster of Team North America for the 2016 World Cup of Hockey.

+In February 2025, the NHL hosted the 4 Nations Face-Off, the first international tournament with full league participation in almost ten years.
+Hellebuyck was the starting goaltender for the Americans, who ultimately lost the final to Canada 3–2 in overtime.

+On January 2, 2026, Hellebuyck was named to Team USA's roster for the 2026 Winter Olympics.
+He served as the team's starting goaltender during the men's tournament, in which the United States reached the championship final against Canada.
+He made 41 saves in the final, a new record for an Olympic final with NHL participation, playing a crucial role in the United States' 2–1 victory in overtime.
+Among Hellebuyck's key saves included breakaways from Connor McDavid and Macklin Celebrini.
+Teammate Matthew Tkachuk credited him with "one of the best performances of all time," and he was named both goalkeeper of the tournament and a tournament all-star.

+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, the team was invited to meet with the president and attend the State of the Union.
+Hellebuyck was among the majority who visited with the president and attended the State of the Union.
+During the 2026 State of the Union, President Trump announced that he would receive the Presidential Medal of Freedom.

 Personal life

 Hellebuyck and his wife Andrea have two children together.
-In 2023, Hellebuyck co-authored two children's books about mental health with Thom Van Dycke titled "Bucky Beats the Blues" and "Is Something Wrong With Weasel?"
+In 2023, Hellebuyck co-authored two children's books about mental health with Thom Van Dycke titled Bucky Beats the Blues and Is Something Wrong With Weasel?